henryhobhouse/CV/README.md

 ## Experience

-#### Product Manager - Amchara
+#### Product Manager - Amchara ( 2015 - current )
 Currently in charge of product for Amchara.
 A health start-up targeting chronic conditions and the life-style decisions that lead to them.
 Ambition is to move complete product online although startup constraints and culture has created road-blocks.

-#### Digital Consultant - Django Consulting
+#### Digital Consultant - Django Consulting ( 2012 - 2015 )
 Advising businesses on their digital strategy and then helping execute on that advise.

-#### Founder and Product - DropWines
+#### Founder and Product - DropWines ( 2012 )
 Founded to make wine exploration easier and more fun.
 Built on Spree (Ruby on Rails ecommerce) framework we eventually built our own ecommerce platform on Rails due to heavy technical debt forked version of Spree created.
+Brought out by investor over dissagreements on share structure; shut down shortly afterwards.

-#### Co-Founder and Operations - ShortersClub
+#### Co-Founder and Operations - ShortersClub ( 2009 - 2012 )
 First national bulk online grocery retailer in UK.
 Founded in 2009.
 Sold to Booker PLC two years later.
 Brand absorbed by Booker.
 Subsquently project managed rolling out B2C channel across Booker before leaving to start DropWines

 ## Education